stazh/briefedition-escher/README.md

 ### Data Conversion

 The original XML data was converted to TEI using the XQuery modules available in [modules/conversion](modules/conversion/).
 Letters were first transformed through the [main conversion script](modules/conversion/letters.xql) and then [post-processed](modules/conversion/correspContext.xql) to add a tei:correspDesc to the header, indicating the next and previous letters in the correspondence.
+Finding out which letters are part of a correspondence would otherwise be too time consuming.
 Based on this, timeline information was later extracted in a [separate step](modules/conversion/timeline.xql).

 The names of the other modules correspond to the type of data they process, i.e. places, people, abbreviations, commentaries and the bibliography.

 With all data processed, another auxiliary file was created to provide fast access to [letter titles](modules/conversion/titles.xql).
+Those are displayed in various popups, so collecting them on the fly would be expensive.

 ### Application